Govt ignored Treasury warning on SkyCity deal

 Economic Development Minister Steven Joyce said the Treasury is wrong and other studies show the centre will attract thousands to the country.

-Next story in Political: Thousands stopped from getting benefits not entitled to
+Next story in Politics: Thousands stopped from getting benefits not entitled to

 Copyright © 2013, Radio New Zealand